Our Guide To 4WD Lights4WD Products

 Another benefit of LED driving lights is that they reduce glare.

 LEDs are amazingly energy efficient too.
-They draw significantly less power than halogen lights – which is just what you want when you’re hitting the tracks for a long weekend.
+They draw significantly less power than halogen lights – just what you want when you’re hitting the tracks for a long weekend.

 And if looks are important to you (we get it, don’t worry), LED lights look brilliant on any 4WD vehicle.

-HID (High-Intensity Discharge) lights are a different beast all together.
+HID (High-Intensity Discharge) lights are a different beast altogether.
 These 4WD lights are known as Xenon lights because they use an inert noble gas inside a bulb.
 This creates an arc of light between two electrodes when a charge is passed through.

 HIDs aren’t new – they’ve been around since the ‘90s.
-But their higher cost has always put them out of reach of many 4×4 drivers.
+But their higher cost has always put them out of reach of many 4×4 drivers, until recently when their prices started getting more competitive with LED lights.

-They are more robust and more powerful.
+They are more robust and more powerful than halogens.
 In fact, HID lights are around 2.5 times more powerful than a similar halogen.
 Like LEDs, they can also produce a white-hot beam, making halogens seem dim and yellow in comparison.

 They also have a lower current draw than halogens – around 60% less than a standard 100-watt halogen bulb.